 - Students should report to Wednesday detention directly from their 7th period class.
-Wednesday detention will be from 2:45-3:30.
+Wednesday detention will begin at 2:45 and end at 3:30.
 Detention reminder slips will be issued the day of the detention identifying the room assignment from the student to report. - Students will be assigned a Wednesday Detention for infractions including tardies and dress code violations as well as any other reasons deemed necessary by the administration. - Class work or reading material will be required in the detention room.

-Friday School Regulations
+Wednesday School Regulations

-- Students should report to Friday school directly from their 7th period class.
-Friday school will last for three hours starting from when they sign in.
-No one will be admitted after 2:45. - Friday school supervisor has the right to refuse admittance to any student without assignments. - Students will not be allowed to go to their lockers or use the telephone/personal cellphones except in the case of an emergency. - Students will not be allowed to put their heads down, sleep, write notes or doodle. - Students are to follow all school rules and policies during their Friday school. - No food or beverages will be consumed during Friday school. - Students are required to have class assignments, books, and/or reading materials sufficient to give the student ample work to cover during the three hour time span.
-Students who do not adhere to this policy will NOT receive credit for that day's Friday school.
-All reading materials are subject to the approval of the Friday school monitor. - The first unexcused absence from Friday school will result in one additional day of Friday school.
-Any further unexcused absence will result in two days of ISD being assigned for each Friday School missed.
-Any student removed from Friday school for disciplinary reasons will be

-- subject to in-school or out-of-school suspension reverting back to the original length of suspension, even if some Friday school time has already been served. - Jobs or job interviews are not excuses for not attending Friday school. - Computers may be used with approval of an administrator and verification of an assignment from a classroom teacher. - Cell phones and all electronic devices are prohibited (turned off and out of sight) during Friday school.
+- Students should report to Wednesday school directly from their 7th period class.
+Wednesday school will begin at 2:45 and end at 5:45.
+No one will be admitted after 2:45. - Wednesday school supervisor has the right to refuse admittance to any student without assignments. - Students will not be allowed to go to their lockers or use the telephone/personal cell phones except in the case of an emergency. - Students will not be allowed to put their heads down, sleep, write notes or doodle. - Students are to follow all school rules and policies during their Wednesday school. - No food or beverages will be consumed during Wednesday school. - Students are required to have class assignments, books, and/or reading materials sufficient to give the student ample work to cover during the three hour time span.
+Students who do not adhere to this policy will NOT receive credit for that day's Wednesday school.
+All reading materials are subject to the approval of the Wednesday school monitor. - The first unexcused absence from Wednesday school will result in one additional day of Wednesday school.
+Any further unexcused absence will result in further discipline.
+Any student removed from Wednesday school for disciplinary reasons will be subject to in-school or out-of-school suspension, even if some Wednesday school time has already been served. - Jobs or job interviews are not excuses for not attending Wednesday school. - Computers may be used with approval of an administrator and verification of an assignment from a classroom teacher. - Cell phones and all electronic devices are prohibited (turned off and out of sight) during Wednesday school.